Day Eight: ¿Y Si Me Suelto?

 Artist Statement

-This landscape began as sensation, before scenery.
-It began as sensation.
+This landscape began as sensation before scenery.

 I found myself returning to the memory of mountains, as orientation rather than geography.
-The peaks rise in the background, steady and unmoved, holding a kind of presence that the body recognises before the mind does.
+The peaks rise in the background, steady and unmoved, holding a kind of presence that the body recognizes before the mind does.
 In painting them, I was trying to replicate a feeling I have carried, beyond any specific place I had seen.
 The mountains became anchors.
 Forms of steadiness.
 Witnesses to endurance.

 Below them, the forest gathers in dense strokes of green.
 It is textured, layered, almost overgrown.
 I notice how the brush moves differently here, less controlled, more instinctive.
 The green accumulates the way experience accumulates.
 Years of labour, fatigue, survival, and adaptation sedimented into the body.
 And yet, within that density, there are sparks of orange and yellow.
 Small interruptions.
 Signals of life persisting even in exhaustion.

 The water sits in the middle of the canvas as a pause.
 A reflective space.
 A place where the eye can rest and the breath can slow.
-This composition arrived without conscious planning, but I recognise it now as a psychological landscape.
+This composition arrived without conscious planning, but I recognize it now as a psychological landscape.
 Mountain.
 Forest.
 Water.
 Ground.
 Stability, density, restoration, and movement held in one frame.

-Within the Alonetude inquiry, this painting becomes an act of re-entering relationship with land, even from memory.
+This painting becomes an act of re-entering relationship with land, even from memory.
 It is less about depicting nature and more about locating where the body still feels safe enough to soften.
 Painting becomes a way of touching that softness without needing to explain it.

 This is a place I returned to, beyond travel.